azoth-lang/azoth.language.design/independent-generics.md

 * Since `readable` accepts `iso` and `own`, that means a method on a struct or resource type accepting `readable self` might have to accept ownership and also might have to call the destructor.
+* For a `mut List[own S]`, the items must be isolated in order to resize the list.
+How is that handled?
+* Can you assign overtop of a struct while there are references to it in order to change its value?
+  What about cases of a closed struct?